ibm-cloud-docs/containers/cs_troubleshoot_storage.md

-## Mounting existing block storage to a pod fails due to the wrong file system
+## Block storage: Mounting existing block storage to a pod fails due to the wrong file system
 {: #block_filesystem}

 {: tsSymptoms}